Contact hypothesis: Prejudice toward gay people

-Prejudice towards transgender people
+Prejudice toward transgender people

-The findings from a 2009 study by Mark E. King, PhD and his colleagues supported the contact hypothesis for reducing prejudice towards transgender people, in a studied Hong Kong population.
+The findings from a 2009 study by Mark E. King, PhD and his colleagues supported the contact hypothesis for reducing prejudice toward transgender people, in a studied Hong Kong population.
 Walch et al. (2012) found a significant reduction in prejudice following viewership of a transgender speaker panel.
 In 2020, professor Jordan R. Axt and colleagues found an association between tested subjects' results in "a novel Implicit Association Test (IAT) assessing implicit attitudes toward transgender people", and their beliefs about transgender people, as well as their contact with transgender people.
-However, Cheso et al. (2024) suggested contact has a larger effect in reducing prejudice towards transgender people depending on certain factors, such as the level of knowledge about transgender people, and the level of contact quality.
+However, Cheso et al. (2024) suggested contact has a larger effect in reducing prejudice toward transgender people depending on certain factors, such as the level of knowledge about transgender people, and the level of contact quality.
 Findings from Fitzgerald et al. (2023) suggested that intergroup contact with lesbian, gay, or bisexual people also had "secondary transfer effects" that reduced prejudice against transgender people.

-Prejudice towards immigrant groups within the United States
+Prejudice toward immigrant groups within the United States

-Daniel J. Hopkins presented the idea that local conditions within a community or in other words changes in local immigrant demographics can affect the attitudes of people on immigrants.
-This can include the stereotyping of immigrants and/or a development of pro or anti-immigrant ideas.
+Daniel J. Hopkins presented the idea that local conditions within a community or changes in local immigrant demographics can affect the attitudes of people on immigrants.
+This can include the stereotyping of immigrants and/or a development of pro- or anti-immigrant ideas.
 These attitudes may be shaped by experiences the non-immigrant population has with the immigrant population.
-He believes that this idea is not necessarily universal but that certain conditions play a role on the development of attitudes.
+He believes that this idea is not necessarily universal, but that certain conditions play a role on the development of attitudes.

-Prejudice towards Muslims in Europe
+Prejudice toward Muslims in Europe

-Savelkoul et al. (2011) in their study from the Netherlands found people living in regions with high numbers of Muslims (i.e. those more exposed to unavoidable intergroup contacts) get used to and are more experienced with their integration and express lesser perceived threats.
+In their study from the Netherlands, Savelkoul et al. (2011) found that people living in regions with high numbers of Muslims (i.e., those more exposed to unavoidable intergroup contacts) get used to and are more experienced with their integration and express lesser perceived threats.
 In addition, they also found that higher contacts with Muslim colleagues directly reduce anti-Muslim attitudes.
-Similarly, Novotny and Polonsky (2011) in their survey among Czech and Slovak university students documented that personal contacts with Muslims and experience with visiting an Islamic country associate with more positive attitudes towards Muslims.
-However Agirdag et al. (2012) report that Belgian teachers working in schools that enroll a larger share of Muslim students have more negative attitudes toward Muslim students than other teachers.
+Similarly, Novotny and Polonsky's (2011) survey among Czech and Slovak university students documented that personal contacts with Muslims and experience with visiting an Islamic country associated with more positive attitudes toward Muslims.
+However, Agirdag et al. (2012) reported that Belgian teachers working in schools that enroll a larger share of Muslim students have more negative attitudes toward Muslim students than other teachers.